-These Are the 6 Worst Tourist Traps in New Hampshire, Maine, and Massachusetts
+6 Worst Tourist Traps in Maine, New Hampshire, and Massachusetts

 Far and Wide isn't a fan of the Mercury Redstone Rocket Replica as a must-see tourist attraction in Concord.
 It says if you just drive an hour north to Warren, you can literally see the actual Mercury Redstone Rocket, which is the first vessel to carry Americans into space.
 It's just baffling as to why anyone would be interested in seeing the fake one.